rapidspeciation/biodiversity_genomics_course/exercises/00_intro_unix_basic_practical.md

 ```

 Well it is empty, so we need some content.

-nano is a text editor, but there are others vi, vim, emacs, etc
+Here I will use nano is one text editor, but there are others like vi, vim, emacs, etc.

 Open the file with nano and write something.